IAmSurajBobade/dev-tool/tools/filencrypter/README.md

 # FileCrypt

-FileCrypt is a command-line tool to encrypt and decrypt image and video files in a specified folder using strong encryption.
+FileCrypt is a command-line tool to encrypt and decrypt any file format in a specified folder using strong encryption.

 ## Usage